Last Updated: January 20, 2021.

 How TrialSpark Uses Personal Information

-- To Provide Products, Services, or Information Requested: TrialSpark may use information about you to fulfill requests for products, Services, or information, including information about potential or future Services, including to:
+To Provide Services or Information Requested: TrialSpark may use information about you to fulfill requests for Services or information, including information about potential or future Services, including to:

 - Respond to questions, comments, and other requests;